-- Processing the SMB2\PREAUTH\INTEGRITY\CAPABILITIES negotiate context: - If the negotiate context list does not contain exactly one SMB2\PREAUTH\INTEGRITY\CAPABILITIES negotiate context, then the server MUST fail the negotiate request with STATUS\INVALID\PARAMETER. - If the SMB2\PREAUTH\INTEGRITY\CAPABILITIES HashAlgorithms array does not contain any hash algorithms that the server supports, then the server MUST fail the negotiate request with STATUS\SMB\NO\PREAUTH\INTEGRITY\HASH\OVERLAP (0xC05D0000). - The server MUST set Connection.PreauthIntegrityHashId to one of the hash algorithms in the client's SMB2\PREAUTH\INTEGRITY\CAPABILITIES HashAlgorithms array.
-When more than one hash algorithm is supported by the server, the policy for selecting a hash algorithm from the set of hash algorithms that the client and server support is implementation-dependent.

-- The server MUST initialize Connection.PreauthIntegrityHashValue with zero. - The server MUST generate a hash using the Connection.PreauthIntegrityHashId algorithm on the string constructed by concatenating Connection.PreauthIntegrityHashValue and the negotiate request message, including all bytes from the request's SMB2 header to the last byte received from the network.
-The server MUST set

-Connection.PreauthIntegrityHashValue to the hash value generated above.

-- Processing the SMB2 ENCRYPTION CAPABILITIES negotiate context: - If the negotiate context list contains more than one SMB2\ENCRYPTION\CAPABILITIES negotiate context, then the server MUST fail the negotiate request with STATUS INVALID PARAMETER. - The server MUST set Connection.CipherId to one of the ciphers in the client's SMB2\ENCRYPTION\CAPABILITIES Ciphers array in an implementation-specific manner.
-If the client and server have no common cipher, then the server MUST sets Connection.CipherId to 0. - Processing the SMB2 COMPRESSION CAPABILITIES negotiate context:

-If IsCompressionSupported is FALSE, the server MUST ignore the context.

-The server MUST fail the negotiate request with STATUS INVALID PARAMETER if any of the following conditions are satisfied.
+- Processing the SMB2\PREAUTH\INTEGRITY\CAPABILITIES negotiate context: - If the DataLength of the negotiate context list does not contain exactly one is less than the size of SMB2\PREAUTH\INTEGRITY\CAPABILITIES negotiate context, then structure, the server MUST fail the negotiate request with STATUS\INVALID\PARAMETER. - If the SMB2\PREAUTH\INTEGRITY\CAPABILITIES HashAlgorithms array does not contain any hash algorithms that the server supports, then the server MUST fail the negotiate request with STATUS\SMB\NO\PREAUTH\INTEGRITY\HASH\OVERLAP (0xC05D0000). - The server MUST set Connection.PreauthIntegrityHashId to one of the hash algorithms in the client's SMB2\PREAUTH\INTEGRITY\CAPABILITIES HashAlgorithms array.
+When more than one hash algorithm is supported by the server, the policy for selecting a hash algorithm from the set of hash algorithms that the client and server support is implementation-dependent. - The server MUST initialize Connection.PreauthIntegrityHashValue with zero. - The server MUST generate a hash using the Connection.PreauthIntegrityHashId algorithm on the string constructed by concatenating Connection.PreauthIntegrityHashValue and the negotiate request message, including all bytes from the request's SMB2 header to the last byte received from the network.
+The server MUST set Connection.PreauthIntegrityHashValue to the hash value generated above. - Processing the SMB2\ENCRYPTION\CAPABILITIES negotiate context: - If the DataLength of the negotiate context list contains more is less than one the size of the SMB2\ENCRYPTION\CAPABILITIES negotiate context, then structure, the server MUST fail the negotiate request with STATUS\INVALID\PARAMETER. - The server MUST set Connection.CipherId to one of the ciphers in the client's SMB2\ENCRYPTION\CAPABILITIES Ciphers array in an implementation-specific manner.
+If the client and server have no common cipher, the server MUST sets set Connection.CipherId to 0. - Processing the SMB2\COMPRESSION\CAPABILITIES negotiate context: - If IsCompressionSupported is FALSE, the server MUST ignore the context. - The server MUST fail the negotiate request with STATUS\INVALID\PARAMETER if any of the following conditions are satisfied. - If the DataLength of the negotiate context is less than the size of the SMB2\COMPRESSION\CAPABILITIES structure.

-- If the DataLength of the negotiate context is less than the size of the SMB2 COMPRESSION CAPABILITIES structure. - If CompressionAlgorithmCount is equal to zero. - If CompressionAlgorithm received in the request is "NONE". - The server SHOULD <239> set Connection.CompressionIds to all the algorithms in the CompressionAlgorithms field, in the order they are received.
+- If CompressionAlgorithmCount is equal to zero. - If CompressionAlgorithm received in the request is "NONE". - The server SHOULD <234> set Connection.CompressionIds to all the algorithms in the CompressionAlgorithms field, in the order they are received.
 If the server does not support any of the algorithms provided by the client, Connection.CompressionIds MUST be set to an empty list.